 The impact assessment for land/submerged lands ownership and management was not based on regulatory authority or permit requirements.
 There is flexibility in the methodology and assumptions were made.
 The basic premise was that a release of federal lands/submerged lands to GovGuam or individuals would have beneficial impacts on the new landowners.
-Conversely, the acquisition of land by the federal government may be considered a beneficial or an adverse impact depending on the perspective of the individual landowner.
-Owners who are interested in selling to the federal government would presumably perceive the federal acquisition as a beneficial impact, whereas owners who are not interested in selling would presumably perceive the federal acquisition as an adverse impact.
-"Taking" of property in the context of this discussion refers to a legal involuntary acquisition of a property interest by a government authority.
-Owners who do not want to sell their property (or relocate) are likely to consider an involuntary acquisition negotiations are concluded, the impact analysis assumes a significant adverse impact on an individual landowner.
-There are exceptions to this rule, such as in the case of acquisition of non-possessory affirmative easements for utilities or other rights-of-way.
+Conversely, the taking of land by the federal government may be considered an adverse impact on the entities that are losing ownership or control of their property.
+Taking property in this discussion refers to a situation where the property owner is legally required to sell property to the federal government.
+There may be some owners who are motivated to sell or lease land to the federal government and would perceive the federal acquisition or lease of their property as a beneficial impact.
+Other owners who do not want to sell their property (or relocate) would be likely to consider the forced sale or relocation as an adverse impact even though they are properly compensated.
+This situation was considered a significant adverse impact on the individual landowner.
+Until the land negotiations are complete, the impact analysis assumes a significant impact on the individual landowner.
+There are exceptions to this significant impact for minor rights-of-way and easements for utilities.
+Mitigation for the taking of property that is not acceptable to the land owner may be a long-term lease agreement instead of purchase where the property returns to the owner on termination of the lease.